egladysh/metamath/README.md

 metamath is a tiny header-only library.
 It can be used for symbolic computations on single-variable functions, such as function derivatives.
 The library could be useful for building custom DSL's in C++.

-It includes derivative calculations.
 The func.h header contains definitions for Sin/Cos functions, more to come...
+Following are some examples of functions and their derivatives.

 Example: